fluttercandies/flutter_image_editor/README.md

 ##### BlendMode

-Support next BlendMode, other will be ignored.
+Support next `BlendMode`, other will be ignored.
+You can also see [the document of flutter](https://api.flutter.dev/flutter/dart-ui/BlendMode-class.html).

 | iOS                         | android(PorterDuff.Mode) | flutter(BlendMode) |
 | --------------------------- | ------------------------ | ------------------ |